International Energy Market and Decarbonization

 Students will possess following abilities:

-- understand the development and state of play of the EU Energy Union,
+- Analyze the evolution, institutional structure, and current developments of the EU Energy Union.

 Students will obtain following skills:

-- identify the impacts of regulation on business plan in the energy sector,
+- Assess the regulatory impact on business strategies and investment planning in the energy sector.

 Students will gain following competences:

-- a comprehensive overview of business opportunities arising from current trends in the international energy market,
+- A thorough understanding of business opportunities emerging from evolving trends in the global energy market.

 Indicative content

-International energy market with emphasis on the hydrocarbon market and the state of energy security in the Slovak Republic and the EU.
-Specific aspects of foreign trade in energy carriers of the Slovak Republic and impacts on foreign trade and its structure.
-Energy union, origin, pillars and decarbonisation initiative.
-The impact of decarbonisation measures and the Green Deal on the competitiveness of Slovak exporters via the obligation to trade emission allowances and bear the costs of supporting more extensive usage of renewable resources.
+The international energy market, with a focus on the hydrocarbon sector and the state of energy security in both the Slovak Republic and the EU.
+Specific aspects of foreign trade in energy carriers within the Slovak Republic and their impact on foreign trade dynamics and structure.
+The Energy Union—its establishment, key pillars, and the decarbonization initiative.
+The effects of decarbonization measures and the Green Deal on the competitiveness of Slovak exporters, particularly due to the requirement to trade emission allowances and bear the costs associated with promoting greater use of renewable energy sources.

 Support literature